 I attended Golden Gate University School of Law in San Francisco, where the focus was on the public interest — the “good guy” law.
 While in school, I was a member and editor of the Golden Gate University Law Review.

 My interest in tenant law led me to become a volunteer attorney at the Eviction Defense Collaborative for about two years, where I was honored to receive the 2009 Advocate Award for Outstanding Contribution to Tenants’ Rights.
-I was also a member of the Eviction Defense Collaborative’s Board of Directors.
-I am continuing my volunteer commitment as a member of the Board of Directors of Legal Assistance to the Elderly, a San Francisco non-profit legal services organization.
+I was also a member of the Eviction Defense Collaborative’s Board of Directors and a member of the Board of Directors of Legal Assistance to the Elderly, a San Francisco non-profit legal services organization.

 Before law school, I worked as a legislative staffer for a member of Congress in Washington, D.C., covering issues such as civil rights, the judiciary, foreign relations, defense and military, veterans’ affairs, financial matters, immigration, and others.
 Within those areas, I interacted with constituents, met with community leaders and other groups, drafted speeches, and monitored legislation.
 That fast-paced environment laid the foundation that allows me to competently handle the rigors of the practice of law.